Use other remotes to control Apple TV

 Use a network-based remote with Apple TV

-Before you can use a network-based remote for home-control systems with Apple TV, you first need to add the remote to the Home app on an iOS device.
+Before you can use a network-based remote for home-control systems with Apple TV, you first need to add the remote to the Home app on an iOS or iPadOS device.
 Make sure the remote is turned on and connected to your network.

 Tap the Add button, tap Add Accessory, then follow the onscreen instructions.